top of page

 3. Journal your thoughts and feelings: Writing down your thoughts and feelings can help you process them and gain a better understanding of yourself.
 You can also use this as a way to reflect on your progress and set goals for yourself.

 4. Seek support: It's okay to ask for help!
 You don't have to go through this process alone.
-Seek out an ecotherapist or holistic counsellor who can guide you through the process and provide support along the way.
+Seek out an counsellor or coach like myself who can guide you through the process and provide support along the way.

 5. Embrace the process: Shadow work is not a one-and-done kind of thing.
 It's a lifelong process of self-discovery and growth.
 Embrace the journey and be patient with yourself.